 - Which extra stones do I need?

 The machine comes with a medium stone (B-46) installed.
 This Medium finish is fine for most applications.
 The medium stone is a skiable finish.
 Great finish for SL and GS.

-We recommend having a Coarse stone (B-252) for heavy edge work like setting edge angles initially on skis that have not previously been tuned with your Snowglide or setting up brand new skis.
+We recommend having a Coarse stone (B-252) for heavy edge work like setting edge angles initially on new ski prep or skis that have not previously been tuned with your Snowglide.
 The Snowglide angle is very precise and the Medium stone does not remove a lot of material, using the Coarse stone allows you to get the true angles faster with less passes of the machine.
 Coarse stone is also very useful when needing to fix rock damaged skis.
 The Coarse stone lets you get a lot of work done faster as well as saves your Medium stone wear.
 Coarse stone should be followed by use of the Medium stone for a skiable finish.

 Fine Stone (B25) is for ultra smooth finish on the edge.
 This stone can be run after sharpness is set by Medium stone.
 Fine stone is great finish for SL and GS when you have very dry aggressive snow, typically found in Colorado.

 - How many passes does it take to get skis sharp?

 Depends on the edge you are working on.
 Once the angles on your skis are “set” it takes 2 to 3 passes to refresh the edge sharpness.
 Tuning once per week with the machine it takes typically 2 or 3 passes to get regain sharpness.